pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

         ports:
         - containerPort: 80
 ```
 Apply the file to create the objects.
-You should see the nginx deployment, and be able to access the landing page by port-forwarding to the service.
+You should see the nginx deployment, and be able to access the landing page by port-forwarding to the pod.
 `kubectl apply -f nginx-deploy.yaml`

 After confirming, remove it: `kubectl delete -f nginx-deploy.yaml`